bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/_index.md

 The generated code is not only just a bunch of stubs, it contains the abstract logic sufficient to send and receive data through channels with no external dependencies except the standard Go library.
-So, no extra features are inside, such as logging, metrics, etc. -- it's up to you what you use in your project.
+So, no extra features are inside beyond what is necessary (such as logging, metrics, etc.) -- it's up to you what you use in your project.

 The code is also modular, so many generated objects can be used separately or be reused from another location.